UoaWDCC/medrevue/README.md

 - Backend built
 - Backend (with frontend) served on Fly.io

+Note: the deployment uses Yarn due to an issue with npm's peer dependency resolution.

-You can find the latest deployment at [medrevue.fly.dev](https://medrevue.fly.dev/) or [medrevue.wdcc.co.nz](https://medrevue.wdcc.co.nz/).
+> You can find the latest deployment at [medrevue.fly.dev](https://medrevue.fly.dev/) or [medrevue.wdcc.co.nz](https://medrevue.wdcc.co.nz/).
-You can trigger a manual deployment in the [actions tab](https://github.com/UoaWDCC/medrevue/actions/workflows/deploy.yml).
+> You can trigger a manual deployment in the [actions tab](https://github.com/UoaWDCC/medrevue/actions/workflows/deploy.yml).